We Are the People (Feeder song)

-Although the single made No.2 on the physical sales chart, this was already at a time where artists rarely released CD singles and sales were already declining making a very small percentage of the sales market.
+Although the single made No.2 on the physical sales chart, this was already at a time when artists rarely released CD singles and sales were already declining making a very small percentage of the sales market.
 The physical chart was already irrelevant as a result and was not seen as a top ten single by the band nor fans.

 Composition

 The album version ends with a coda entitled "We are One" which according to a US promo CD from February 2008 was meant to be a standalone track on what was to become Silent Cry.
 The single edit fades out before this section begins and shortens some of the instrumental sections after the second chorus.

 Music video

 London-based radio station XFM, ran a competition for an extra to appear in the video.
 The winner had to be available at a London West End address, with the details disclosed to them.
 In a blog posted by the bands then drummer Mark Richardson on their official website, it was revealed the director used the traditional blue screen chroma key technique (also used for the "Feeling a Moment" video).

 The video involves a mysterious hooded character, their face hidden in darkness.
 At the beginning of the video the mysterious character walks past singer Grant Nicholas, from this point Grant disappears and the person in the hood displays the face of Grant Nicholas.
 As the video goes on, he continues to display the faces of everyone whom the mysterious character walks past (these people also vanish as they walk past the hooded figure), the faces constantly change as the character sings.
 The video ends with this hooded figure throwing all the faces in the air as he watches them float to the ground as if made from paper, the face of Grant Nicholas floats to the ground at the end of the video.
 Bassist Taka Hirose and Mark also make an appearance.
 The video received heavy criticism from fans, while the band were according to fan gossip not happy with it.

 The Video is directed by David Mould.
 Some of the people who made an appearance within the video were competition winners, including some who knew the band through working for them at the time.